loueylahwel/rein/README.md

 # Rein

 Your PC, on a short leash.
-Control your Windows PC from your Android phone over your local network — no accounts, no cloud, no QR codes, no pairing codes, nothing to configure.
+Control your Windows PC from your Android phone over your local network — no accounts, no cloud, nothing to configure.

 - **Screen streaming** with live cursor — drag to move, tap to click
 - **PC webcam view** on your phone